 Not all children start at the same place with their learning, but every student should learn and grow throughout the school year.
 Progress looks closely at the growth all students are making based on their past state test performances.
 All tests are used to measure growth in grades 4-8.
 At the high school level, only English language arts and math tests are used.

 - Progress for all students in the school;

 - Progress for students with disabilities; and

-The state examines students’ state tests through a series of calculations to produce a “value-added” rating for your school or district for each of the four groups listed at left.
+Students’ state tests are examined through a series of calculations to produce a “value-added” rating for your district or school for each of the four groups listed above.

-Expected growth by a student group gives the school or district a C grade.
-A group that has made more than expected growth in a school year earns the school or district an A or B grade, depending on the amount of growth.
-A student group that has made less than expected growth in a school year results in a D or F grade for the school or district.
+A group that has made more progress than expected earns the district or school an A or B grade.
+Expected growth by a student group gives the district or school a C grade.
+A student group that has made less progress than expected results in a D or F grade for the district or school.